Talk-Point/shopcloud-secrethub-cli/README.md

 # Shopcloud SecretHub CLI

-SecretHub CLI Tool for the Secrethub Service
+The SecretHub CLI provides the command-line interface to interact with the SecretHub API.

 ## install